LarsDu/LarryDuMarkdownResume/LawrenceDuResume.md

  * Piloted a project to summarize biomedical literature using LLMs, first using GPT-4 and later by fine-tuning an open source LLM via RHLF/DPO (direct policy optimization), demonstrating the viability of using LLMs to parse unstructured biomedical records for scaling up feature extraction.

 #### [23andMe](https://www.linkedin.com/company/23andme/mycompany/) • *Machine Learning Engineer* • *Data Scientist (prior to 2020)*
-##### 11/2018 - 08/2022 (Sunnyvale, CA)
+##### 11/2018 - 08/2022 (Sunnyvale, CA)\

+ * Created and deployed into production Recent Ancestor Locations (RAL) - a high precision, high recall country matching algorithm which serves >15 million customers worldwide.
+ * Piloted adoption of MLFlow for experiment tracking and model registration, additionally building completely automated realtime performance metric reporting saving researchers hours of time spent on analytics.
+ * Improved graph-based techniques for unsupervised identification of populations by genetically based identity-by-descent (IBD) family relationship, demonstrating an effective way to segment sub-populations (graph community detection) in Mexico and the United Kingdom in an semi-unsupervised manner.
  * Built a large-scale feature engineering ETL pipeline for imputed SNPs (~10 million samples x ~1 million SNPs) using AWS Batch, Metaflow, AWS Glue, and AWS Athena enabling creation of higher quality GWAS and Polygenic Risk Score (PRS) ML models.
- * Built improved models for type 2 diabetes and Coronary Artery Disease by building model stacking into production PRS pipelines, improving the sensitivity and specificity of 23andMe tests for tens of thousands of customers.
+ * Developed improved models for type 2 diabetes and Coronary Artery Disease by building and evaluating model stacking ensembles into production PRS pipelines, improving the sensitivity and specificity of 23andMe tests for tens of thousands of customers.
  * Automated performance metric report generation for all polygenic risk score classifiers leveraging MLFlow artifact storage and headless jupyter execution, reducing researcher time spent on analysis from days to minutes.
- * Developed and deployed (using MLFlow + AWS Fargate) Recent Ancestor Locations (RAL) - a high precision, high recall country matching algorithm which serves >15 million customers worldwide.
- * Piloted adoption of MLFlow for experiment tracking and model registry, additionally building completely automated realtime performance metric reporting, eliminating a key source of pipeline fragmentation and redundancy.
- * Improved graph-based techniques for unsupervised identification of populations by genetically based identity-by-descent (IBD) family relationship, demonstrating an effective way to segment sub-populations (graph community detection) in Mexico and the United Kingdom in an semi-unsupervised manner.

 #### [Scripps Research](https://www.scripps.edu/science-and-medicine/cores-and-services/bioinformatics-core/index.html) • *Bioinformatician IV*
 ##### 05/2018 - 10/2018 (San Diego, CA)